Mount EODATA on a Windows virtual machine on Creodias hosting

 https://eodata.cloudferro.com

-Enter the appropriate access and secret key in the Access Key ID and Secret Key ID text fields, respectively.
+Enter your access key and secret key in the Access Key ID and Secret Key ID fields.

-Select the check box Connecto to a specific bucket.
+Select the option for connecting to a specific bucket.

 ../_images/winvirtmach-mount-eodata-windows-ald-05_creodias.png